-Anti-Corruption and Anti-Bribery Policy
+Anti-corruption and Anti-Bribery policy

-Type of Document: Policy
+Type of document: Policy

 Purpose: To set out key responsibilities of the University and of those working for and or associated with the University on how to recognise and deal with bribery and corruption.

 Approved by: Audit and Risk Committee

-Date of Approval: 2019-06-03
+Date of approval: 21 October 2024

-Date of Implementation: 2019-06-03
+Date of implementation: 21 October 2024

-Date of Next Revision: Every 2 years
+Date of next revision/frequency of Every 2 years

-Date of Previous Revision(s): None
+revision:

+Previous revisions: 3 June 2019

-Policy Owner 1 : Chief Operating Officer
+Policy owner': SU Chief Operating Officer

-Policy Curator 2 : Chief Director: Finance
+Policy curator : Chief Director Finance

-Keywords: Anti-Corruption, Anti-Bribery, Bribes, Facilitation Payments, Gifts, Donations, Payments
+Keywords: Policy, Anti-Corruption, Anti-Bribery, bribes, facilitation payments, gifts, donations, payments

-Validity: In case of differences in interpretation the English version of this policy will be regarded as the valid version.
+Validity: The English version of this regulation is the operative version, and the Afrikaans version is the translation.